numpy/numpy/doc/source/reference/c-api/array.rst

     a different total number of elements then the old shape.
 If reallocation is necessary, then *self* must own its data, have *self* - ``>base==NULL``, have *self* - ``>weakrefs==NULL``, and (unless refcheck is 0) not be referenced by any other array.
+The *fortran* argument has no effect.

-    On Python 3.13 and older, the check allows objects with exactly one reference to be reallocated in-place.
+    On Python 3.13 and older, the check allows uniquely referenced objects and objects with exactly one reference to be reallocated in-place.
 On Python 3.14 and newer, the array must be uniquely referenced.
 See the Python 3.14 `What's New entry
     <https://docs.python.org/3/whatsnew/3.14.html#whatsnew314-refcount>`_ on
     this topic for more information on why there is a behavior difference.